-With their billion dollar forced dues machine, Big Labor has manged to hold an iron-fist group over public sector employees and force them to pay tribute to a union boss just to get or keep a job.
+With their billion dollar forced dues machine, Big Labor has managed to hold an iron-fist over public sector employees and forced them to pay tribute to a union boss just to get or keep a job.

 That grip may soon come to an end with one Foundation case seeking to end forced dues or fees for all public sector workers, Janus v.
 AFSCME, poised to be heard by the Supreme Court.